 What if the landowner says I cannot retrieve a deer from posted land that was shot on land where I had a right to be?
 Contact a game warden.

-Can I drive off a trail on private land to retrieve a deer?
+Can I drive off-trail on private land to retrieve a deer?
 Unless prohibited by a landowner or operator, you may drive off-trail on private land once a deer has been killed and properly tagged.
 You must proceed to the carcass by the shortest accessible route and return to the road or trail by the same route.